 Upon unstaking, the assets you staked will be returned to your Uphold account, but during the unbounding period, the value of the asset may change.

-For more information on staking and any risks involved, please refer to our staking Terms & Conditions.
+For more information about staking and any risks involved, please refer to our staking Terms & Conditions.